PhilippeW83440/CarND-Path-Planning-Project/README.md

 </p>

 The changes done are the folowing:
 * improved accuracy map: the track is described basically by 1 point and its associated normal vector every 30 meters.
 So we have 181 points for a close to 7 km circuit.
-I have used splines to interpolate the track in between these points and create a new discrete map with 1 point every meter.
+Splines are used to interpolate the track in between these points and create a new discrete map with 1 point every meter.
 Which is providing a much better accuracy when doing getFrenet (x, y) -> (s, d) conversions
 * improved getXY accuracy: again spline comes to the rescue here.
 We are provided with x(t), s(t) and compute a x(s) spline.
 We are provided with y(t), s(t) and compute a y(s) slpine.
 We are provided with dx(t), s(t) and compute a dx(s) spline.